bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsaddtonamespacesoptions.refresh.md

 ## SavedObjectsAddToNamespacesOptions.refresh property

-The HyperSec Refresh setting for this operation
+The Elasticsearch Refresh setting for this operation

 <b>Signature:</b>